Sabrina-Hendricks/DS4002-CS3/README.md

 ## Data
 The necessary data is located in the `Data` folder and includes both a cleaned dataset to be used for your analysis as well as the original and complete dataset.

+## Scripts

+The necessary scripts to clean the data (if you use the original dataset) and run the trend analysis.

 ## Reference Materials
 The "Reference Materials" folder contains helpful resources related to the context of the project and tips for time-series trend analysis.